Inside Demi Lovato's Support System: How Her Closest Relationships Have Held Her Up and Knocked Her Down Over the Years

 "Even though I was 2 or 3 years old, being around somebody who… had an active eating disorder… it's hard not to grow up like that," Demi reflected in the movie.

+"She was living two lives," her longtime manager Phil McIntyre recalled in Simply Complicated. "…Once the camera stops rolling, she's living another life.
+She couldn't really be herself.
+She couldn't be a normal teenager."
+Sure enough, there was a tipping point.

-She went to rehab in 2010 after a public outburst while on tour with the Jonas Brothers, not long after her relationship with Joe Jonas ended.
+She went to rehab in November 2010 at the age of 18 after a public outburst, which included punching a backup dancer in the face, in South America while on tour with the Jonas Brothers, about six months after her relationship with Joe Jonas ended.

 "I went from being at the highlight of my career," Demi told Ellen DeGeneres in 2011.
 "So many things were going great in my life and then all of the sudden my personal life just went down at crazy speeds.
 I had a negative breakdown and it changed my life forever, but I'm glad that it did, because if I had never gone into the treatment...I don't know if, one, I'd even be sitting here today.
 Two, if I'd be alive today."